Two different Switch models, but which one is better?

 Switch V2 vs. Switch OLED: Which should you buy?

 Both the Switch OLED model and the Switch V2 are excellent gaming consoles.
 However, unless you need that OLED display, the Switch V2 is all you need.
-It performs just as well as the OLED model and has the same versatile Joy-Cons but will save you $50, which you can put towards buying a game.
-While the internal memory is double in the new OLED model, both consoles will still require a MicroSD card, so that basically nullifies that benefit.
+It performs just as well as the OLED model and has the same versatile Joy-Con but will save you $50, which is almost the price of a new game.
+While the Switch OLED offers double the internal memory, both consoles still require a MicroSD card, so that basically nullifies that benefit.

 Now, suppose you really are focused on how well games will look on the Switch.
 In that case, the OLED model will give you a significantly better viewing experience, but without actually raising the resolution capabilities found on previous Switch models.